staticBunny/The-AI-Snake/README.md

 # The-AI-Snake

 The AI Snake is similar to the classic Snake game, where the objective is to eat as many fruits as possible.
-The game can either be played by a human, who can control the snake by using the arrow keys, or by an AI, which will try to find the best path from the snake to the fruit.
+The game can either be played by a human, who can set any arbitrary path for the snake, or by an AI, which will try to find the best path from the snake to the fruit.

 ### Header files